1Marc/modern-todomvc-vanillajs/readme.md

 ### Grouping DOM Selectors & Methods

-Everything the App touches is scoped to the `App.$.*` namespace.
-This makes it pretty clear to know what in the DOM we'll actually be touching and modifying in our app.
+DOM selectors and modifications are scoped to the `App.$.*` namespace.
+In a way, it makes it self-documenting what our App could potentially modify in the document.

 ```javascript
 $: {